r-matsuzaka/cloud-function-example/README.md

 Those files are put in CLoud Storage.

-2. Prepare GCP environment
+## Prepare GCP environment

 In this example, you use 2 GCP services which are Cloud Storage(GCS) and Cloud Functions.
 Thre is a free tier for new user for GCP.
 This toy program can be use within it.

-- GCS
+### GCS

 In Cloud storage bucket you need to prepare directories as follows.
 In tensorflow directory, please put files which are created at previous step as follows.

 ├── tensorflow
 │   ├── fashion_mnist_weights.data-00000-of-00001
 │   └── fashion_mnist_weights.index
 └── tmp

-Next you need to get credential key to access to GCP bucket from local.
-At `upload.py` process. you upload `test.png` in tensorflow directory in GCS.
+Next you need to get credential key to access to GCP bucket from local because you upload `test.png` in tensorflow directory in GCS.

 Open Google command line tool in GCP,